waveform80/picamera/docs/fov.rst

   unlikely, for the camera to select a mode that does not support the requested framerate).

-* The closer the aspect ratio of the requested :attr:`~PiCamera.resolution` is to the mode's resolution, the better.
+* The closer the aspect ratio of the requested :attr:`~PiCamera.resolution` to the mode's resolution, the better.
 Attempts to set resolutions with aspect ratios other than 4:3 or 16:9 (which are the only ratios directly supported by the modes in the table above) will choose the mode which maximizes the resulting FoV.

-A few examples are given below to clarify the operation of this heuristic:
+A few examples are given below to clarify the operation of this heuristic (note these examples assume the V1 camera module):

 * If you set the :attr:`~PiCamera.resolution` to 1024x768 (a 4:3 aspect ratio),
   and :attr:`~PiCamera.framerate` to anything less than 42fps, the 1296x972